Assistant Professor at Dartmouth College (6th year in rank), New Hampshire, 8/2012–

 Conferences – Organized

-- 2/2020 [in preparation, with Sean Franzel] Media Inventories 2.0, Interdisciplinary Two-Day Workshop and Working Group Meeting, University of Missouri, MO.
+- 2/2020 [with Sean Franzel] Media Inventories 2.0, Interdisciplinary Two-Day Workshop and Working Group Meeting, University of Missouri, MO.

 - 6/2019 [programming committee member] Fontanes Medien (1819–2019), International Four-Day Conference, Universität Potsdam, Germany.

 - 3/2018 [with Sean Franzel] Media Inventories of the Nineteenth Century, Interdisciplinary Two-Day Workshop and Permanent Working Group, Dartmouth College.